recommend-games/blog/content/posts/sdj_2022/index.md

 # Honourable mentions

 This is always the section where I squeeze in a few more title in order to increase my chance of covering the whole list.
-There's plenty of more strong games, but I'll restrict myself to two additional candidates for {{% sdj / %}} that the algorithm just wouldn't quite pick up:
+There's plenty of strong games I could mention, but I'll restrict myself to two additional candidates for {{% sdj / %}} that the algorithm just wouldn't quite pick up:

 * {{% game 346482 %}}Voll verplant{{% /game %}} (internationally known as {{% game 248861 %}}Metro X{{% /game %}}): A simple to learn, yet very difficult to master flip & write subway building game.
 * {{% game 291453 %}}SCOUT{{% /game %}}: A highly celebrated ladder–climbing game from highly celebrated publisher Oink Games.